Political views of H. G. Wells: Class

 Social class was a theme in Wells's The Time Machine in which the Time Traveller speaks of the future world, with its two races, as having evolved from the gradual widening of the present (19th century) merely temporary and social difference between the Capitalist and the Labourer ...
 Even now, does not an East-end worker live in such artificial conditions as practically to be cut off from the natural surface of the earth?
 Again, the exclusive tendency of richer people ... is already leading to the closing, in their interest, of considerable portions of the surface of the land.
 About London, for instance, perhaps half the prettier country is shut in against intrusion.

 Wells has this very same Time Traveller, reflecting his own socialist leanings, refer in a tongue-in-cheek manner to an imagined world of stark class division as "perfect" and with no social problem unsolved.
 His Time Traveller thus highlights how strict class division leads to the eventual downfall of the human race: Once, life and property must have reached almost absolute safety.
 The rich had been assured of his wealth and comfort, the toiler assured of his life and work.
 No doubt in that perfect world there had been no unemployed problem, no social question left unsolved.

-In his book The Way the World is Going, Wells called for a non-Marxist form of socialism to be set up, that would avoid both class war and conflict between nations.
+In his book The Way the World is Going, Wells called for a non-Bolshevik form of socialism to be set up that would avoid conflict between nations.